 Taking a crosscut sled off the table, readjusting the saw blade, making a cut, and then doing the entire process back to front, takes noticeably longer than placing this jig onto your crosscut sled, and adjusting it to the correct angle.

 Even if it is for one cut, you will still be faster with this table saw miter jig.

 So, when you’re here for the second reason, I’m pretty sure you’re already convinced this table saw miter jig is for you.

 In this blog, I will explain step by step how to build it.

-To prepare you for building this table saw miter jig for your crosscut sled, I have made a few handy lists.
+To prepare you for building this table saw miter jig, I have made a few handy lists.

 * Safety is always your own responsibility!

-Materials I used for Table saw miter jig
+Materials I used for this table saw miter jig

 This table saw miter jig is custom-made for my crosscut sled.